SixArm/project-management-rope-estimate/README.md

 ROPE starts with the realistic estimate, which is quick and easy.

 ROPE then adds the optimistic estimate.
-This proves useful in practice with stakeholders who tend to be more enthusiastic.
+This proves useful in practice with stakeholders who are eager.

 ROPE then adds the pessimistic estimate.
-This proves useful in practice with stakeholders who tend to be more conservative.
+This proves useful in practice with stakeholders who are cautious.

 The equilibristic estimate is the most important estimate for wokring with project managers using critical chain.
 We believe critical chain scheduling is the best way forward for sophisticated projects and for agile/lean management.